alexs2112/University-Notes/2023-Winter/ARKY205/26 - Origins of Complexity.md

 	 - Impressive public buildings and monumental architecture
 	 - Some form of all-embracing state religion where the ruler plays a leading role
  - **Political Complexity**:
-	 - Why did people go from small Neolithic farming communities to massive cities with centralized authority, weath inequality, forced labbour?
+	 - Why did people go from small Neolithic farming communities to massive cities with centralized authority, weath inequality, forced labour?
 	 - Many point to political complexity, assumption that as populations get bigger they need more complicated governmental structures
 		 - Core issue: Legitimacy, why/when were states granted authority over their subjects
 		 - Consensus or coercion?
 Often a mix of both